syncfusion-content/flutter-docs/Flutter/calendar/localization.md

 {% endtabs %}

 ## Localize the custom text in calendar
-Calendar custom text can be localized using the syncfusion_localizations package and specifying localizationsDelegates in `MaterialApp`.
+Calendar custom text can be localized using the `syncfusion_localizations` package and specifying localizationsDelegates in `MaterialApp`.

-To use syncfusion_localizations, add the package as dependency to pubspec.yaml file.
+To use `syncfusion_localizations`, add the package as dependency to pubspec.yaml file.

 {% highlight dart %}